×

 FY23 VES Episode 3 - Rural product image

-What policies and practices are states and localities implementing to advance racial, economic, and health equity for those living in rural communities?
+What policies and practices are states and localities implementing to advance racial, economic, and health equity for people living in rural communities?

-What strategies are needed to ensure that BIPOC and other marginalized rural communities are engaged in every step of the policymaking process?
+What strategies are needed to ensure that BIPOC and other rural communities that experience marginalization are engaged in every step of the policymaking process?

-Join us on Tuesday, March 28, at 11am PT / 2pm ET to learn about innovative policy strategies and solutions that have the power to create opportunity and health equity in rural communities at local, regional, and state levels.
-Our speakers will discuss how to promote economic development, strengthen the workforce, build the power of partnerships, and foster collaboration and alignment across all levels of government.
+Watch our webinar to learn about innovative policy strategies and solutions at local, regional, and state levels that have the power to create opportunity and health equity in rural communities.
+Our speakers discuss how to promote economic development, strengthen the workforce, build the power of partnerships, and foster collaboration and alignment across all levels of government.

-This 90-minute webinar is for anyone who wants to advance equity and opportunity in rural communities — including staff in government agencies; state and local policymakers; and community advocates.
+This 75-minute webinar is for anyone who wants to advance equity and opportunity in rural communities — including staff in government agencies; state and local policymakers; and community advocates.

 Speakers